pBouillon/Timestamp_Party/README.md

 # Timestamp_Party
-Prepare yourself for the timestamp 1500000000 on Friday July 14 2017 04:40:00 UTC
+Prepare yourself for the timestamp 1 500 000 000 on Friday July 14 2017 04:40:00 GMT, next round timestamp will be in 2038 so why not celebrate this one?

-This little repository aims to celebrate this super round timestamp through many very simple program in as much language as I can.
+This little repository aims to celebrate this super round timestamp through many very simple programs in as much language as possible.
-Feel free to help me by writing your own and add it before the deadline !

-# Languages
+## Languages
 - [ ] Brainfuck
 - [x] Bash
 - [x] C